At a glance

 Causes and risk factors

 The tendency to have allergies often runs in families.
-This is known as "atopy."
+The medical term for this is "atopy."
 Whether or not someone actually develops an allergy will depend on various things, including environmental factors.
 Allergies and related conditions such as asthma may be more likely to develop in people who are exposed to air pollution and cigarette smoke, for instance.
-It is often claimed that allergies can be prevented by following certain diets.
-But this claim hasn't been confirmed in good-quality scientific studies.

 In allergic reactions, the body's immune system reacts to certain foreign proteins (allergens) that are usually harmless in most people.
 It treats them like germs or foreign bodies.
 For instance, although dust mites and foods generally don't cause any problems in the body, they trigger a reaction in people who are allergic to them.
-The immune system produces antibodies, known as IgE antibodies, to fight these substances because it considers them to be harmful.
+The immune system produces antibodies (IgE antibodies) to fight these substances because it considers them to be harmful.

 These antibodies are made when the body first comes into contact with the allergen, and they then attach to certain kinds of cells.
 This process is called “sensitization.”
 If the body comes into contact with the allergen again, these cells release chemical substances, including histamines.
 These substances then lead to allergic reactions such as sneezing, coughing and skin rashes.